 Description: Principles of crop physiology and developmental morphology in relation to function, growth, development, and survival of perennial forage, range, and turf plants.
 The relationship of physiology and morphological development on plant use and management.

 Prerequisites: AGRO/HORT/SOIL 153.

 Description: Characteristics of soils in urban settings.
-Evaluation of soils intended for intensive human uses.
-Manipulation and remediation of soils subject to construction and other stresses.
+Evaluation of soils intended for intensive human uses and strategies for their use.
+Identification of specific issues related to urban soils.
+Manipulation or remediation of soils subject to construction and other stresses.

 Prerequisites: 6 hrs science or equivalent experience; 21 years of age or older

 Proof of age is required.

 Description: Origin, botany, historical and cultural significance of the grapevine and related species.
 Principles and practices of vineyard establishment, management and processing of grape products, importance and/or scope of grape and wine industry; global and local significance.
 Culinary applications, health, environmental and safety-related issues, business and industry relations and experience.